For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 The average college student would need to save up for quite a while to afford this bicycle.

-In terms of comfort and compatibility, it’s really hard to argue against this bike being the best fit for you regardless of your body type.
+In terms of comfort and compatibility, it’s really hard to argue against this road bike being the best fit for you regardless of your body type.
 It will fit your body like a glove and you’ll never have to feel cramped or stretched out while using out.

-As you would expect from a bike this expensive, the manufacturers have also not skimped on including premium components.
+As you would expect from a road bike this expensive, the manufacturers have also not skimped on including premium components.
 There’s an HTC carbon fork included that reduces road-induced vibrations while the 2 x 10 Shimano Tiagra Groupset and Shimano Tiagra STI Shifters significantly improve the bike’s overall performance.

 Still, it’s hard to get past the high price tag and quite frankly, it doesn’t help that you will have to spend extra to get it professionally assembled if you don’t want to void warranties.